NissesSenap/gitHubBinDl/README.md

 ### priority number 2

-- Be able to auto generate new bash/zsh auto-complete
-  - We will need to provide a command on how to do this in your config file
-  - Also need to define where to store the auto-complete file
 - Be able to auto ignore rc/alpha releases
 - validate path and url input in data.yaml
 - Just create a json report instead of download informing if a new version is available
   - use the download option in data.yaml
 - Write tests both unit and simple e2e
-- Write ctrl + c logic for nice shutdown
-- Support two-factor authentication
 - Not for this project but it would be fun to have a auto-builder for pacman & flatpack of new binary files
 - Verify checksum, the issue here is that github don't store checksum in the github API and there is no standard to store them.
 This won't most likely happen.